NHTSA and DOT

 Institutionalize methods for accelerated adoption of lessons learned across the industry through effective information sharing, such as through participation in the Auto ISAC.

-I spoke with Ian Simmons Vice President Business Development, Research and Development, Magna International recently.
+I spoke with Ian Simmons Vice President of Business Development, Research, and Development, Magna International recently.
 Magna is the top Automotive Supplier in sales in the United States.
-Magna International Inc. and Israeli headquartered Argus Cyber Security Ltd., “Argus has a very robust that we can integrate into our electronics systems, gateways, and domain controllers that we enables us to can offer complete solutions to OEMs.”
+Magna International Inc. and Israeli headquartered Argus Cyber Security Ltd., “Argus have a very robust that we can integrate into our electronics systems, gateways, and domain controllers that we enable us to can offer complete solutions to OEMs.”
 It would allow for updates to be over the air as well.